EdJoPaTo/website-stalker-example/systems/starlabs/de/collections-laptops.md

 Weight 0.9 kg tablet / 1.6 kg with keyboard

-Performance Intel N350 (8-core)Optimised for everyday work
+Power class Fanless 7W tablet-classIntel N350 + 16GB LPDDR5X

 Battery Up to 12 hrs

-Built for flexible work
+Built for flexible privacy

-Touchscreen, pen-ready, and built for flexible work.
+No fan noise, pen-ready touchscreen flexibility, and a full Linux desktop when docked with the keyboard.

 [Learn more](/pages/starlite) [Configure](/products/starlite)